mapcrafter/mapcrafter/docs/configuration.rst

     This is the render mode to use when rendering the world.
 Possible render modes are:

-    ``plain``
-        Plain render mode without lighting or other special magic.
     ``daylight``
-        Renders the world with lighting.
-This looks better, but takes longer to render.
+        High quality render with daylight lighting.
     ``nightlight``
         Like ``daylight``, but renders at night.
 Hope your world has lots of torches!
+    ``plain``
+        Renders the world without any special lighting.
+Slightly faster than ``daylight`` but not as pretty.
     ``cave``
         Renders only caves and colors blocks depending on their height to make them easier to recognize.
 You can see underground!